For Airbnb, 2020 Was Supposed To Be A Banner Year. Then The Pandemic Hit

 Airbnb hosts see cancellations into the fall

-Janice Honeycut, 57, said she and her husband thought they'd "recession-proofed" their retirement before the pandemic hit.
+Janice Honeycut, 57, said she and her husband thought they'd "recession-proofed" their retirement before the pandemic came along.

 They have 100 acres of land nestled right along the Appalachian Trail in eastern Tennessee.
 In addition to her Airbnb, she and her husband run an organic farm, a camp ground and a massage-therapy business.